 TransCanada’s Energy East is the largest tar sands pipeline ever proposed with a capacity of 1.1 million barrels per day.
 Energy East would ship tar sands oil 4,600 km across Canada, putting nearly 3,000 lakes, rivers and streams and the drinking water of over 5 million Canadians at risk from oil spills.
 The massive pipeline and tanker proposal would also threaten huge lengths of coastline – including Canada’s iconic Bay of Fundy.

 The pipeline proposal also puts more than 50 First Nations communities and their traditional lands at risk.
 Canadians would benefit very little as 90 per cent of Energy East’s oil is intended for export.
-Building massive new fossil fuel infrastructure like Energy East could further increase Canada’s climate pollution.
+Building massive new fossil fuel infrastructure like Energy East will further increase Canada’s climate pollution.
 Given the approvals of other tar sands pipelines like Kinder Morgan and Line 3, these increases are inconsistent with with Alberta’s proposed cap on carbon pollution and Canada’s commitment in Paris to keep global warming below 1.5 degrees Celsius.

 This project is all risk and no reward for Canada.
 We can’t build a massive pipeline that would put Canadian communities and water at risk of oil spills.